apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

   ZooKeeper must sync transactions to media before it returns a response.
 A dedicated transaction log device is key to consistent good performance.
 Putting the log on a busy device will adversely effect performance.
-If you only have one storage device, increase the snapCount so that snapshot files are generated less often;
-  it does not eliminate the problem, but it makes more resources available for the transaction log.
+If you only have one storage device, put trace files on NFS and increase the snapshotCount; it doesn't eliminate the problem, but it can mitigate it.
 1. Set your Java max heap size correctly.
 It is very important to _avoid swapping._ Going to disk unnecessarily will almost certainly degrade your performance unacceptably.
 Remember, in